-Author has written 20 stories for Mario, Shaun the Sheep, Professor Layton, Luigi's Mansion, Pokémon, Wreck-It Ralph, Super Smash Brothers, and Kirby.
+Author has written 26 stories for Mario, Shaun the Sheep, Professor Layton, Luigi's Mansion, Pokémon, Wreck-It Ralph, Super Smash Brothers, Kirby, and Shovel Knight.

 What have I been up to lately?

 Playing Paper Mario: Colour Splash and Fire Emblem Fates